jrbourbeau/jrbourbeau.github.io/_pages/cv.md

 #### Quansight
 Support Engineer || Oct 2018 &mdash; Present

-- Provided support for scaling data processing and analysis pipelines using open source distributed computing Python libraries
+- Collaborated with data scientists and software engineers to scale data analysis workflows on distributed platforms
+- Contributed to open source libraries in the Python scientific computing ecosystem

 #### University of Wisconsin High Energy Phenomenology Group